TJ4519/Concept-Drift-Detection-and-Re-Training-of-LSTMs-/README.md

 ### Feature Engineering and Data Consistency

 - **Update the Feature Store:**
-  - Enrich historical and live datasets with engine RPM, back-pressure, and derived gas velocity.
+  - Enrich both historical and live datasets with engine RPM, back-pressure, and derived gas velocity.
   - Compute and store separate normalization parameters for each feature.
   - **Ensure Consistency:** Both training and inference pipelines must use the same feature schema and normalization logic.

 - **Data Alignment:**
-  - Correct for any lag in signals (e.g., time-shift the RPM data if necessary) to maintain synchronized features.
+  - Correct for any signal lag (e.g., time-shift the RPM data if necessary) to maintain synchronized features.

 ### Retraining with New Features

 - **Model Architecture Update:**
-  - Adjust the LSTM input layer to accept the enriched feature vector.
+  - Adjust the LSTM’s input layer to accept the enriched feature vector.
   - Optionally incorporate a dynamic normalization layer that updates in real time.
 - **Training Pipeline:**
   - Retrain the updated LSTM on the enriched dataset.
-  - Validate that the new model generalizes to the current operational regime.
+  - Validate that the new model generalizes to the current operating regime.

 ### Incorporating the Modified Loss Function

 - **Design and Integrate:**
-  - Develop a custom loss function (such as a weighted MSE) that scales penalties based on the magnitude of reconstruction errors.
+  - Develop a custom loss function (such as a weighted MSE loss) that scales penalties based on the magnitude of reconstruction errors.
   - Replace the default loss in your training scripts and monitor training stability.

 ### Drift Detection and Retraining Automation